top of page

 My Family Podiatry

-Warts aren’t just something you’d expect to find on a cartoon witch’s nose, they can pop up on feet too.
-If you’ve ever noticed a small, rough patch on the sole of your foot that hurts when you walk, you might be dealing with a plantar wart.
+Warts aren't just something you'd expect to find on a cartoon witch's nose; they can pop up on feet too.
+If you've ever noticed a small, rough patch on the sole of your foot that hurts when you walk, you might be dealing with a plantar wart - and knowing what is a plantar wart is the first step towards getting the right treatment.

-Plantar warts, or verrucae, are caused by the human papillomavirus (HPV) and love to make themselves at home on the pressure points of your feet.
-While they’re generally harmless and can resolve on their own, they can also be persistent and painful, and for some people, feel impossible to get rid of without help.
+Plantar warts, or verrucae, love to make themselves at home on the pressure points of your feet.
+While they're generally harmless and can resolve on their own, they can also be persistent and painful and, for some people, feel impossible to get rid of without help.

 How to Spot a Plantar Wart

-• A rough, grainy lesion on the sole of your foot, commonly on the heel or ball of the foot though they can also present on toes.
+- A rough, grainy lesion on the sole of your foot, commonly on the heel or ball of the foot, though it can also present on the toes.

-• Pain when standing or walking, especially if the wart is under pressure.
+- Pain when standing or walking, especially if the wart is under pressure.
+Not all heel and sole pain is caused by a wart; if you're unsure, read our guide to plantar fasciitis too.

 Still not sure?
 If it hurts to press from the sides more than directly down, that's another tell-tale sign of a wart.